squiroga6/Coursera-JHU-DS-Course-Submissions/README.md

 ### Intro to Machine Learning Final Project

-* machine_learning_project2.html : The html output of the final project assignment can be viewed in https://squiroga6.github.io/machine_learning_project2
+* The html output of the final project assignment can be viewed in https://squiroga6.github.io/machine_learning_project2

 ### Developing Data products

-* my_frst_leaflet.html : The html output of the final project assignment can be viewed here: https://squiroga6.github.io/my_frst_leaflet
+* The html output of the final project assignment using Leaflet package can be viewed here: https://squiroga6.github.io/my_frst_leaflet

-* For the presentation slides of Plotly see : https://squiroga6.github.io/my_frst_plotly_presentation
+* For the presentation slides using plotly can be seen in : https://squiroga6.github.io/my_frst_plotly_presentation